-But everyone has a favourite video game character, right?
-From Lara Croft to Master Chief, there's arguably no better way to immerse yourself in a game than with the perfect protagonist.
-Here are 10 of the best character designs and why they're still winning the show.
+The world of games is full of weird and wonderful characters.
+Everyone has a favourite video game character, right?
+From Lara Croft to Master Chief, there's arguably no better way to immerse yourself in a game than with the perfect protagonist (or a cracking baddie).